BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Who are the people who most want or need what you offer, and what sets them apart?

 Look at your existing customer data housed in your CRM or elsewhere to identify specific attributes.
-Also, investigate why your ideal customer and/or existing customers need your product.
-Try to identify what job your product or service helps people do or the problem it helps them solve.
+Don’t stop with your customers’ demographics or other attributes when defining your ideal.
+Also identify the job your product or service helps people do or the problem it helps them solve.

 Choosing your distribution channels involves considering both your customers’ preferences and your brand’s capabilities.
 For instance, an experiential display at SXSW might be an amazing and effective way to engage with your ideal customer, but not every brand can make it to the big show.